Hybridization of pulse and continuous-wave based optical quantum computation: Introduction

-As the first demonstration of the proposed pulse-CW hybrid quantum information processing, a homodyne measurement using the CW local oscillator for single-photon states generated by pulsed light is implemented.
+As the first demonstration of the proposed pulse-CW hybrid quantum information processing, a homodyne measurement using a CW local oscillator for single-photon states generated by pulsed light is implemented.
 The estimated temporal width of the wavepacket of the single-photon state is as short as about 74 ps, which is approximately one to three orders of magnitude shorter than the previous researches using CW light resources \cite{Kawasaki2024, SonoyamaPRR}.
 The fidelity to the ideal single-photon state is around 74\%, and the value of the Wigner function at the origin is $W(0,0) = -0.153 \pm 0.003$.
-To the best of our knowledge, the fidelity and Wigner function negativity are among the highest compared to previous pulsed light-based studies.
 CV cluster states with non-Gaussian resources are known to be able to achieve fault-tolerant and universal quantum computation \cite{PRXQuantum.2.030325}.
 By utilizing the hybrid pulse-CW technique demonstrated in this experiment, we expect the realization of an ultrafast and low-loss fault-tolerant optical quantum computation.